 In the region of San Salvador near Cusco, Señor de Huanca is celebrated.
 Thousands of people travel to the church of Señor de Huanca in the month of September but the main celebration day is September 14.

-Day of all Saints and day of the Deceased are celebrated on the one & two of November and these festivals are celebrated all over the country.
+The Day of all Saints and the day of the Deceased are both celebrated on the one & two of November and these festivals are celebrated all over the country.
 The days feature a mix of Christian and Indigenous beliefs.

 On 24 December, the festival of Santurantcuy takes place in the Plaza de Armas in Cusco, the Plaza is full of stall selling arts and crafts as well as all you will need for Christmas.
 Christmas is celebrated in Peru as it all over the world on 25 December with all of the church having Mass and other activities.
 With Peru, being a very religious country Christmas is a very special time to be in Peru.